telerik/teststudio-docs/docs/knowledge-base/best-practices-kb/submit-support-ticket.md

 * Screen shots and explanations of the expected and actual state of the application.

-* A screen recording of the issue.
-Download <a href="http://www.techsmith.com/jing.html" target="_blank">Jing</a> for free, upload the recording to their server, and provide the link.
+* A short screen recording of the issue.

 ## Error Message ##